apache/beam/devtools/JenkinsOnDocker/README.md

     1. Node and Label parameter
     1. (Optional) CustomHistory: This will allow you to easily generate job diffs as you make changes.
-1. Add "beam" label to jenkins instance
+1. Add "beam" label to Jenkins instance
     1. Go to Manage Jenkins -> Configure System
     1. Type "beam" under "Labels" field.
 1. Disable script security.
 This way you will not have to approve all the scripts.
     1. Go to Manage Jenkins -> Configure Global Security
     1. Unmark "Enable script security for Job DSL scripts"
+1. Set up Job DSL jobs import job.
+(Seed job)
+    1. Refer to sampleseedjob.xml for parameters.
+    1. Go to Jenkins -> New Item -> Freestyle project
+    1. Build step: Process Job DSLs

 ## Additional docker hints